Prime Minister Modi to address World Economic Forum's Davos agenda on Monday - ExBulletin

 Prime Minister Modi to address World Economic Forum’s Davos agenda on Monday

+Prime Minister Modi will address the agenda of the World Economic Forum in Davos on Monday

-Prime Minister Narendra Modi will deliver a special “state of the world” address on Monday during the World Economic Forum’s Davos agenda via videoconference, his office said.
+New Delhi: Prime Minister Narendra Modi will deliver a special “state of the world” address at the World Economic Forum (WEF) Davos Summit on Monday (January 17), joining a host of other world leaders, including Chinese President Xi Jinping.

+According to the WEF website, PM Modi’s speech is scheduled to take place at 4:00 p.m.
+Central European Time (CET) or 8:30 p.m.
+IST.

-The virtual event will be held from January 17 to 21 and will also be addressed by several heads of state including Japanese Prime Minister Kishida Fumio, European Commission President Ursua von der Leyen, Australian Prime Minister Scott Morrison, Indonesian President Joko Widodo, Israeli Prime Minister Naftali Bennett, Chinese President Xi Jinping, among others.
+The mega international event is being held in virtual mode from January 17 to 21 due to the Covid-19 pandemic.

+Major world leaders like Japanese Prime Minister Kishida Fumio, Australian Prime Minister Scott Morrison, Indonesian President Joko Widodo, Israeli Prime Minister Naftali Bennett among others will speak at the summit.

-Prime Minister Modi will deliver the special “state of the world” address during the World Economic Forum’s Davos agenda on January 17, 2022 at 8:30 p.m.
-IST via video conference, the Prime Minister’s Office said in a statement.
+It is worth mentioning here that, thanks to the pandemic, this is the second consecutive year for a digital “Davos Agenda” summit on the dates originally planned for the physical annual meeting.

-The event will also see the participation of senior leaders from industry, international organizations and civil society, who will debate the critical challenges facing the world today and discuss how to address them, it said. -he adds.
+The event will also see the participation of high-level industrialists and business leaders, global organizations and civil society, who will discuss the critical challenges facing the world today and reflect on how to address them. raise.

+On Monday evening, Prime Minister Modi’s special address will be followed by an address by United Nations Secretary-General Antonio Guterres.

+The forum said “Davos Agenda 2022” will be the premier global platform for key world leaders to share their visions for 2022.
+Additionally, the event is themed “State of the World.”

 Sources